haydawn/Horiseon-C-1/README.md

 In order to achieve this, I did the following:

+* Validated and corrected all links for proper functionality
+* Organised CSS properties to follow the semantic structure of HTML elements
+* Integrated alt attributes for Image and icon elements
-* Added Semantic HTML elements throughout the source code
+* Implemented semantic HTML elements across the codebase to enhance structure and logic
+* Reworked the CSS style sheet for efficiency by consolidating selectors and properties
+* Ensured the Heading attributes fall in sequential order
+* Added a concise and descriptive Title
 * Made sure the HTML elements followed a logical structure independent of styling and positioning
-* Added `alt` attributes to Image and icon elements
-* Made sure the Heading attributes fall in sequential order
-* Added a concise and descriptive Title
-* Double checked all links to ensure they are working correctly
-* Reworked the CSS style sheet to make it more efficient by consolidating selectors and properties and organising them to follow the semantic structure of the HTML elements
-* Included comments before each element or section of the page
+* Included comments before each element or section on the page for clarity and ease of understanding

 ### Improvements Suggessions